OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 * Names of any generated resource identifiers.
 * Details of any generated revision numbers.

-## Documentation

-All new features must be documented.
-Ensure this is a required feature of any pitch being developed.

-## Remember to update associated projects

-New steps and targets will need to be reflected in other projects:

-* Octopus client - this may need to be updated with new target types.
-This requirement may be removed with step packages.
-* Dynamic target scripts - the [docs](https://octopus.com/docs/infrastructure/deployment-targets/dynamic-infrastructure) will need to be updated with any new scripts.

 # Pitch documents

 The pitch process generates a number of documents, each with its own use case and audience.
 These are detailed below.